Boussau/boussau.github.io/tutorials/simulatingDNAEvolution/index.md

 start, assume that the two branches have the same length.
 - Simulate the evolution of a large number of sites (e.g. 1000).
 - Keep track of the end states observed at the leaves.
 How often do they differ?
-Could the proportion of differences at the leaves be used to estimate the distance between the two leaves?
+Could the proportion of differences at the leaves be used to estimate the total distance between the two leaves?
 How would you do that?